zumikiti/in-60-seconds/README.md

 ### Step 2.
 Congrats on creating your first GitPitch Slideshow Presentation!

-Following the *repository fork* in step 1. you automatically have a **PITCHME.md** in your new repository.
-This means that your first GitPitch slide deck is immediately available right here:
+Following the *repository fork* in step 1. a **PITCHME.md** markdown file is found in your new repository.
+This means that your first GitPitch slide deck is immediately available at the following URL:

 ```
 https://gitpitch.com/$USER/in-60-seconds
 ```

-Where you must substitute your *GitHub* account name for `$USER` in the slideshow URL.
+> You must substitute your *GitHub* account name for `$USER` in the slideshow URL.

 For example, the slideshow URL for the GitPitch In-60-Seconds sample presentation associate with the *gitpitch* GitHub account  is found here: